The Best Blood Flow Restriction Bands and Devices in 2023

 The gold standard blood flow restriction training device is the Delphi Personal Tourniquet System from OwensRecoveryScience.com.
 This device contains a

-Most importantly, for those in the medical community, the Delphi Blood Flow Restriction device is and FDA-listed device for BFR.
+Most importantly, for those in the medical community, the Delphi Blood Flow Restriction device is an FDA-listed device for BFR.
 The FDA defines full or partial vascular occlusion under “tourniquets” and is regulated that way.
 Thus, if a patient were to have a negative side effect during BFR training while using a Delphi unit, you can feel legally safe.
-Using other devices in physical therapy or athletic training settings may open you up to litigation because a non-FDA approved device is being used to restrict blood flow.
+Using other devices in physical therapy or athletic training settings may open you up to litigation because a non-FDA-approved device is being used to restrict blood flow.

 So, What’s The Best?